-- 16. (1) The Accounting officer must - 1(a) Keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotation; and - 2(b) At least twice a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - 3(c) Database must be advertised for opening for at least two months and close to allow listing, checking and utilization of the listed providers before others can be added.

-5(d) Specify the listing criteria for accredited prospective providers; and
+- 16. (1) The Accounting officer must - (a) Keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotation; and - (b) At least twice a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) The municipality's database must be integrated with Central Supplier Database to ensure systematic verification of records. - (d) The municipal database must be advertised for opening for at least two months and close to allow listing, checking and utilization of the listed providers before others can be added. - (d) Specify the listing criteria for accredited prospective providers; and

-- 7(e) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers who might have bought and want to submit their forms after the quarterly update and any new commodities or types of services. - (3) The list must be compiled per commodity and per type of service
+- (e) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers who might have bought and want to submit their forms after the quarterly update and any new commodities or types of services. - (3) The list must be compiled per commodity and per type of service